-My shirt cuff was visible underneath my jacket, for about one inch.
-It revealed my custom made cufflinks with the initials TJ on them.
-This was the first clue I had to find out my identity.
+The cuffs of my shirt cuff were visible underneath my jacket, for about one inch.
+It revealed my custom-made cufflinks with the initials TJ on them.
+This was the first clue I had in finding out my identity.
 For now, I still had no idea what my name was, except for those initials.
 The only thing I was pretty sure about, was that I had to be yakuza.
 Given the fact I was fully covered in irezumi, and the fact I was missing a part of my finger.

-My suit was black, sharp-looking and definitely well-fitted.
-Exactly the sort of thing that a man of this calibre would wear.
-Most of the people wore blue suits, but my avatar refused to look like everyone else.
+The suit I had on was black, sharp-looking, and definitely well-fitted.
+Exactly the sort of thing a man of this caliber would wear.
+Most people wore blue suits, but my avatar refused to look like everyone else.
 His aim was to stand out from the crowd.
 I had a feeling his suits had to look good for a man of his posture and occupation.
 So these were the finest suits you could buy this side of town.
-They were tailor-made, flawless.
+They were tailor-made and flawless.
 I tried searching my pockets for a wallet.
 Tapping each and every one of them until I felt the silhouette of one in my right breast pocket.
 Reaching down, I felt a slight touch of leather.
 This was definitely a wallet.
 As I opened it, a photograph tumbled down, landing face up on the ground.
 I found myself looking directly into the face of a young woman.
 But I had no idea who she was, or what that photograph was doing inside my wallet.
 I picked it up and put it back in my wallet.

 I’ll figure it out later, I thought to myself.